gwbres/adi-ad9546/README.md

     --ref aa \ # simple, one word
     --coupling "internal pull-up" # 'complex' but meaningful value
 ```

+Flag values are case sensitive and must be exactly matched.
+It is not possible to pass a non supported / unknown flag value,
+scripts will reject those with a runtime error.

 ## AD9545 / 46